Tinker, Tenor, Doctor, Spy: Plot

 The Doctor (Robert Picardo) asks Captain Kathryn Janeway (Kate Mulgrew) to alter his program to allow him to captain the ship if an emergency occurs.
 Janeway refuses the request.
 Despite this, the Doctor alters his own sub-routines, allowing him to daydream, while Voyager is traveling through an apparently harmless nebula.
 Among other ego-fulfilling fantasies, the daydreams include one where he becomes the "Emergency Command Hologram" and defeats an attacking alien vessel using a fictional deadly photonic cannon.
 The Doctor finds that his daydreams are occurring when he doesn't want them to, a side effect of his faulty programming, and the crew disables the new routines.

 Meanwhile, undetected by Voyager, the crew of an observation ship of the Hierarchy species has been monitoring Voyager's passage.
 As they have done with other ships that pass through the nebula, the Hierarchy determines whether there is any value on the ships, and if so, attacks them.
 Unable to scan Voyager via normal means, Hierarchy crewman Phlox instead uses a microscopic tunneling scan.
 This latches onto the Doctor's program, allowing him to witness events experienced by the hologram, but these are actually the Doctor's fantasies.
 Phlox soon realizes his mistake, which the Hierarchy will severely punish as soon as it becomes known.
 The attack on Voyager for its anti-matter reserves already has been scheduled, so Phlox needs it to fail.

 Phlox uses the tunneling scan to reactivate the Doctor's daydreaming programs to allow him to communicate with the hologram.
 Phlox explains the situation to the Doctor, who in turn reports this to Janeway.
 As Voyager's crew becomes aware of the approaching Hierarchy ships, Janeway arranges for the deception to be complete, temporarily turning the Doctor into the Emergency Command Hologram.
-The Doctor, less confident in reality than his daydreams, is still able to bluff regarding use of the "photonic cannon" and the Hierarchy quickly retreats.
+The Doctor, less confident in reality than in his daydreams, is still able to bluff regarding use of the "photonic cannon" and the Hierarchy quickly retreats.
 Janeway commends the Doctor for his performance and arranges a team to evaluate the prospects of putting the hologram in charge of the ship under emergency situations.